tianyu1991/InsightDataScience/README.md

 # InsightDataScience

+#object#

-object: 1.count the words frequency in tweets
+1. counting the words frequency in tweets

-        2. get the means of the set of unique words per tweet,measure how this mean change with the set of unique words increase
+2. getting the means of the set of unique words per tweet,measure how this mean change with the set of unique words increase

 environment:MAC